The Complete Dog Owner’s Guide to Red Light Therapy, Photobiomodulation and Therapeutic Laser

 Our fur babies Sam and Dexter

 We started using laser therapy on them because, well... we already treat humans every day.
-Our practice has been helping clients with pain, inflammation, fertility, and injury recovery using Class IV laser.
+Our practice has been helping clients with pain, inflammation, fertility, and injury recovery using our Class IV professional laser - but our furry friends can benefit from regular treatments at home with low level laser.

 What Is Laser Therapy for Dogs?